Nigeria police make arrests after college massacre

 Adamawa state, like much of the north, has been targeted by Islamist insurgents, but police said were also investigating whether the killings were the result of a feud inside the college.

-The police commissioner for Adamawa state Mohammed Ibrahim told Reuters by telephone his officers had made a number of arrests, but declined to give any further details.
+The police spokesman for Adamawa state Mohammed Ibrahim told Reuters by telephone his officers had made a number of arrests, but declined to give any further details.

 He said the force was still keeping an open mind on whether the killings were carried out by militants or rival students, but there were signs of an “inside job”.